deepcodebase/inpaint/README.md

 Basiclly, there are four config files:

 - `/docker/Dockerfile.pytorch` defines basic environments including cuda, cudnn, nccl, conda, torch, etc. This image has been build at [`deepbase/pytorch`](https://hub.docker.com/r/deepbase/pytorch).
-By default, you don't need to change this.
+In general, you don't need to change this.
 - `/docker/Dockerfile.local` defines the logic of building the local image.
 For example, install packages defined in `requirements.txt`.
 - `/docker/requirements.txt` defines the python packages you want to install.
 - `/docker-compose.yml` defines the setting of running the container.
 For example, the volumes, timezone, etc.